pentium10/adk-minification-experiment/README.md

 ### `SPECIAL_HANDLING_DIRS`

 This is a critical "Do Not Touch" list.
 Some parts of a library are too fragile for our aggressive `__init__.py` rewrite.
-This configuration tells the build script to use a gentler approach (shimming submodules instead of the `__init__.py`) for these specific directories.
+This configuration tells the build script to skip these specific directories.

 ```python
 # --- Directories requiring gentle handling (__init__.py is untouched) ---